Danielby13/rHavaya/README.md

 # rHavaya
-This project built for my sister's bikers group.
+This is a project I built for my sister's bikers group.

 Mainly to organize meetings and events.